 Secondary Impact Syndrome

 Secondary Impact Syndrome (SIS) is where a second head trauma occurs to a person who has still not recovered from their first impact.
 The damage to an already swollen brain can be fatal.
-In Both Canada and the USA laws are in place to prevent this but are still not well practiced.
+In Both Canada and the USA laws are in place to prevent this but are still not well practised.
 These laws have been around since 2009 following investigations into juvenile fatalities.
 Laws in the UK are due to change in the coming year.
 Australia and much of the world has been slow to adopt such advice.

 In the US alone 50 deaths per year are attributed to SIS: this is why we need to be aware of the implications so that we can protect our children.
 Here at Swan we are always seeking best practice advice, which is why I wanted to share the following message with you.